Maxim gun: Design

 The Maxim gun featured one of the earliest recoil-operated firing systems in history.
 Energy from recoil acting on the breech block is used to eject each spent cartridge and insert the next one.
 Maxim's earliest designs used a 360-degree rotating cam to reverse the movement of the block, but this was later simplified to a toggle lock.
-This made it vastly more efficient and less labor-intensive than previous rapid-firing guns, such as the manually cranked Mitrailleuse, Gatling, Gardner, or Nordenfelt.
+This made it vastly more efficient and less labor-intensive than previous manually operated rapid-firing guns, such as the manually cranked Mitrailleuse of 1851, the Gatling gun of 1861, the Gardner gun of 1874, or the Nordenfelt gun of 1873.

-The Maxim gun was water cooled, allowing it to sustain its rate of fire far longer than air-cooled guns.
+The Maxim gun is water cooled, allowing it to sustain its rate of fire far longer than air-cooled guns.
 The extra weight and complexity this added, however, made it heavier and less flexible in use.

-Trials demonstrated that the Maxim could fire 600 rounds per minute.
-Compared to modern machine guns, the Maxim was heavy, bulky, and awkward.
-A lone soldier could fire the weapon, but it was usually operated by a team of men, usually 4 to 6.
-Apart from the gunner, other crew were needed to speed reload, spot targets, and carry and ready ammunition and water.
-Several men were needed to move or mount the heavy weapon.
+Trials demonstrated that the Maxim can fire 600 rounds per minute (equal to 60 riflemen at the time).
+Compared to modern machine guns, the Maxim is heavy, bulky, and awkward.
+A lone soldier can fire the weapon, but it was usually operated by a team of men, usually 4 to 6 in number.
+Apart from the gunner, other crew are needed to speed reload, spot targets, and carry and ready ammunition and water.
+Several men are needed to move or mount the heavy weapon.